 - Your remaining eight leaders achieve roughly 90% of their quota and bring in $18 million.

-Are their additional factors at play here such as market conditions, mergers and acquisitions, and other items outside of a leader’s control?
-Of course and there always will be, but in most instances almost every reason a team’s number is hit, or not hit, is a reflection of coaching.
-Find me a coach that disagrees with that statement and I will find you a coach that is in the bottom 80% of their organizations bell curve.
+Are there additional factors at play here such as market conditions, mergers and acquisitions, and other items outside of a leader’s control?
+Of course, and there always will be, but in most instances almost every reason a team’s number is hit, or not hit, is a reflection of coaching.
+(Tweet this) Find me a coach that disagrees with that statement and I will find you a coach that is in the bottom 80% of their organizations bell curve.

 The greatest coaches, the late John Wooden’s of the world, fully accept that the actions and behaviors they exhibited with their players and coaches are the leading indicator of how many wins they would obtain or how much revenue their teams will bring in.

-They just don’t know they have this gap, but they will soon enough and their executive sales leaders who don’t want to close that gap will be in search of new work.
-I don’t mean to be harsh, but the number one item that motivates sales people to sell more is coaching.
-It is not going away, in fact it is only going to get bigger and bigger because for the millennial generation and anyone younger, great coaching is not a “nice to have” it is an expectation.
+I don’t mean to be brash, but the number one item that motivates sales people to sell more is coaching.
+(Tweet This) It is not going away, in fact it is only going to get bigger and bigger because for the millennial generation and anyone younger, great coaching is not a “nice to have," it is an expectation.